Martin-Bohring/fixieSpec/README.md

 - The class is instanciated and its constructor parameters are resolved from somewhere
 - The context setup step is executed after the class has been constructed
 - A scenario specific transition step is executed on the SUT
-- Multiple assertion steps are executed n the order of their declaration
+- Multiple assertion steps are executed in the order of their declaration

+How is that done?
+If you follow the next steps, then you will understand how all that magic happens.

 ### Naming conventions used to find specifications ###